Azure/azure-powershell/src/Cdn/Cdn/help/Remove-AzCdnWafPolicy.md

 ```

 ### -ResourceGroupName
-The resource group of the Azure CDN profile.
+The resource group to which the CDN WAF policy belongs.

 ```yaml
 Type: System.String